The right cost saving purchasing strategy for your business is dependent on a multitude of factors.

-For example, if the market hits a year or all-time low, it would be a good time to fix or lock-in a solid portion of your electricity or natural gas commodity contract.
-If the market hits a decent low, but we predict it will fall more in the coming weeks or months, we would suggest fixing a smaller piece of your contract and indexing another percentage to ride the predicted lows.
+For example, if the market hit an all-time low, you would fix a portion of your commodity contract.
+If the market hit a low, but we predicted it would drop more, you would fix a smaller piece.
+You would also index the remaining percentage to ride out the predicted lows.
 This would allow you to leave more of your contract open to capture even lower prices in the future.
-If the market looks to be on the rise, we would tell you to wait on purchasing the open position of your contract until the market starts to drop again.
+If the market was rising, you would wait on purchasing the open positions until the market dropped again.

-This type of pricing provides the best of both types of strategies as it affords the protection of cost stability and predictability for your budget while allowing the flexibility to capitalize on market changes.
+This type of pricing provides the best of both index and fixed pricing strategies.
+This is because it provides cost stability and predictability while allowing the flexibility to capitalize on market changes.

-The Opportunities of Blended Pricing
+The Opportunities of Blended Pricing Strategies

 There is a great deal of opportunity when customizing this type of purchasing strategy to your business’s needs.
 For instance, you could fix/hedge a portion of your load during the day and index at night.
 This would leverage your daily consumption patterns as well as take advantage of the market being less unstable at night.